 And, the results were kind of adorable.
 The videos had a decidedly "homemade but really well" feel to them.
 Every Linux podcast, blog and magazine talked about those little videos for a solid month after they were released.

 SUSE's Music Videos

 In the past few years, SUSE started regularly making parody music videos, and some of them are absolutely fantastic.

 (Full disclosure: I used to work for SUSE—specifically the marketing department of SUSE.
-More specific still, I wrote the lyrics to some of them.
+More specific still, I wrote the lyrics to some of these songs.
 There's a slim possibility that I am mildly biased.)

 (Note: the guy in the chameleon costume?
 He doesn't actually work for SUSE, but his dad is the video producer behind all of these videos, and he got roped in.
 You'll note that he plays the chameleon in a pretty large number of the music videos.
 Huzzah for consistency!)

-Beyond being the most popular, this one is also my personal favorite.
+Beyond being the most popular, that one is also my personal favorite.
 And, yeah.
 I wrote it.
 I'm biased.

 There are, of course, more.
 More music videos.
 More fun print and video ads.
 But these are the ones that have stood out to me through the years.
 The ones that felt noteworthy, like a landmark has been reached in the continual quest of spreading the word about Linux to the masses.